Russia's northernmost base projects its power across Arctic - WTMJ

 The Russian Foreign Ministry last week fumed at a U.S. nuclear submarine calling at a Norwegian port, saying it reflected what it described as “Oslo’s course for the militarization of the Arctic.”

-On the sidelines of this week’s Arctic Council meeting, Russian Foreign Minister Sergey Lavrov is set to hold talks with U.S. Secretary of State Antony Blinken — an encounter intended to lay the groundwork for Putin’s meeting with U.S. President Joe Biden planned for next month.
+On the sidelines of this week’s Arctic Council meeting, Russian Foreign Minister Sergey Lavrov is set to hold talks with Blinken — an encounter intended to lay the groundwork for Putin’s meeting with U.S. President Joe Biden planned for next month.

 Blinken has pointed out that with the Arctic warming at twice the rate of the rest of the global average, Russia has moved to increase its presence in the region.